mtlong29/MySite/_posts/notes/uofl-intro-to-c-and-cpp.md/2018-01-28-pointers-in-c.md

 }
 ```

 To pass arguments by reference, you need to be aware of a few subtle differences in the previous code.
-THe first noticeable difference is in the function prototype:
+The first noticeable difference is in the function prototype:

 ```c
 void demoPassByReference(int *);